 mogenius comes with a pre-configured stack for enabling GitOps consisting of two main applications:

-- Argo: mogenius relies on the open-source project Argo as the GitOps engine.
+- ArgoCD: mogenius relies on the open-source project ArgoCD as the GitOps engine.

 - Sealed Secrets: To securely synchronize secrets with Git, mogenius uses Sealed Secrets to encrypt secrets when transferring them to Git.

-Connect a Github repository
+Connect a GitHub repository

-Your applications on a cluster will be synced with a repository on Github.
+Your applications on a cluster will be synced with a repository on GitHub.

 To set it up, first go to Github.com and perform the following steps: